sksallaj82/aspnetcore-Vue-starter/README.md

     * Before you switch to this environment, run "npm run build:staging" in ClientApp/src.
 Use this for integrating systems on the staging machine, where you test the application on a machine that looks as close to production ready as possible
 * prod : production environment shared
     * Before you switch to this environment, run "npm run build:staging" in ClientApp/src.
 Use this for integrating systems on the production machine.

+It is recommended to use the follow modes for the environements:
+* Debug mode for _ and _d
+* Release mode for development, staging, production

-When you run npm run build:<env>, this builds the files into wwwroot/dist, and the project will make use of the files located there as its injected into an MVC view (cshtml).
+When you run "npm run build:<env>", this builds the files into wwwroot/dist, and the project will make use of the files located there as its injected into an MVC view (cshtml).
 These types of builds are needed since MVC controllers would be enabled and used.
 It's only for _d, dev, staging, and prod only.
 The _ environment doesn't look at wwwroot/dist, it's a special local case.

 This is meant to be flexibile, if you ever want to change the way these environments are set up, this is hooked in the following files:
 * Web/ClientApp/src/package.json